Otway Cuffe: Activities

 Cuffe was a friend of William Morris whom he had met on a trip to Iceland.
 He believed in the Arts and Crafts movement and tried to implement it in the projects which he drove.
 He was also a friend and supporter of Standish James O'Grady and helped him found the weekly radical conservative paper The All-Ireland Review and run it between 1900 and 1906.

 In 1911 he became ill and was forced to move to warmer climates until he recovered.
 He decided to go to the south of Europe but then a visit to Australia seemed appropriate.
 However, on the journey there he became ill and died.
-He was buried in Freemantle where he died.
+He was buried in Fremantle where he died.